SoftUni-Internal/interactive-content/EN/03-Regex/03-Regular-Expressions-In-JS.md

-# Regular Expressions In JavaScript
+# Regular Expressions in JavaScript

 [slide hideTitle]
-# Regular Expressions In JavaScript
+# Regular Expressions in JavaScript

 [video src="https://videos.softuni.org/hls/02.fundamentals-objects-maps-strings/04.JS-Fundamentals-Regular-Expressions-RegExp/EN/04.JS-Fundamentals-Regular-Expressions-16-17-Regex-in-JS-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-In JavaScript, we can construct a regular expression in two ways:
+In JavaScript, we can construct a regular expression in two ways.

 The first one is called a **regular expression literal** and it provides a compilation when the script is loaded.